ervinjusufagic/whattowatch/README.md

 # whattowatch
 ## A application for movie lovers where i combine Tinder with movies.

-### App looks best on mobile
+Applikation can be found on Heroku, https://what-towatch.herokuapp.com/, will have to refresh a couple times so the heroku starts up.

-Applikation can be found on Heroku, https://what-towatch.herokuapp.com/ Might need a few reloads to startup.
+App looks best on mobile.